Cerasee bush is the local name Jamaican natives use for the Momordica Charantia plant.

 In one study Cersaee leaf extract and a purified component, Kuguacin J (KuJ) were examined to discover their effect on prostate cancer.

-The experiment reported that Cerasee leaf extract and Kuguacin J showed promise to be used as a new chemopreventive agent for treating prostate cancer.
+The experiment demonstrated that Cerasee leaves extract and Kuguacin J has potential to be used as a new chemopreventive agent for treating prostate cancer.

 This is done either by applying Cerasee juice topically or drinking Cerasee tea for a number of days-usually nine.